Things To Do In Magnetic Island Solo

 4. Soak in the island sunsets

-On such a beautiful island, you cannot miss out on a lovely sunset.
+On such a beautiful island, you cannot miss a lovely sunset.
 I took this picture below at Geoffrey Bay, close to Alma Bay.

 Where to Stay on Magnetic Island

-The best place to stay on Magnetic Island is Arcadia, it is very central and close to anything else, has gorgeous beaches like Alma Beach, and from there you can start some of the beautiful walks too.
+The best place to stay on Magnetic Island is Arcadia.
+It is very central and close to everything else.
+It has gorgeous beaches like Alma Beach, and from there, you can start some of the beautiful walks, too.
 If you are on a budget, stay at the bungalow bay Koala Village.
-Check this site for booking Accommodation on Magnetic Island.
+Clickto book Accommodation on Magnetic Island.

 Tours on Magnetic Island

-If you want to join an organised tour of the island or go on a guided hike or a sunset cruise, check out all the day tours you can book here below.
+If you want to join an organized tour of the island, go on a guided hike, or take a sunset cruise, check out all the day tours you can book below.

 Pin this image for later!